dami-ai/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the contents of /etc/passwd file
+Display the content of two files